Palak-137/Shopping-website-using-MERN/README.md

 # Shopping website🛒
-This is a clone of Flipkart where you can buy the product and rate them and top rated products are offered first.It also has admin feature where you can regulate your site.
+This is a clone of shoping site where you can buy the product and rate them and top rated products are offered first.It also has admin feature where you can regulate your site.
 <br/>
 ### Technology Stack 👩‍💻